AndreeeasN/pp1-tekken-rundown/README.md

   - General text uses Segoe UI with a font-weight of 300.

 ## Wireframes
+The following wireframes were created using Balsamiq to visualise the final product:
   - About TEKKEN Page:<br>
   ![About TEKKEN Page](assets/images/documentation/wireframe-index.png)
   - Mainline Games Page:<br>